kpliuta/springboot-rest-api-mongodb-demo/README.md

 ## Domain model

-Domain model is represented by Order and Product entities with one to many relation.
+Domain model is represented by Order and Product entities with one-to-many relation.
 MongoDB (distributed) transaction management was deliberately omitted in favor of Optimistic Locking to avoid unnecessary delays as write operations are atomic in MongoDB by nature.

 ## Building and Running